Skip to main content

 Are Trading 212 interest rates fixed or variable?

-Interest rates are based on what Trading 212 can get from their deposits and the QMMFs.
-These rates are based on the central banks’ rates, like the European Central Bank (ECB) for EUR, the Bank of England for GBP and the US Federal Reserve base for USD.
+Interest rates are based on what Trading 212 can earn from their deposits and the QMMFs (Qualifying Money Market Funds).
+These rates are tied to the central banks’ reference rates – the European Central Bank (ECB) for EUR, the Bank of England for GBP, and the US Federal Reserve for USD.

 So, if a central bank changes its policy by raising or lowering its key interest rates, the interest on cash will likely change in the same direction.